LucasSlessa/achitecture2_website/README.md

 ## Contact

-If you have any questions or suggestions, please contact us at contact@example.com.
+If you have any questions or suggestions, please contact us